 When I dropped my husband off for one deployment, I listened to a playlist a friend made for me.
-It was set to shuffle so it picked a random song to play.
-The next thing I know “You Had A Bad Day” was playing.
+It was set to shuffle, so it picked a random song to play.
+The next thing I knew, “You Had A Bad Day” was playing.

-Well, it was just what I needed and I found myself laughing through my tears.
-I mean how funny for that to be the song that came on as I drove home from dropping him off.
+Well, it was just what I needed and I found myself laughing through tears.
+How funny for that to be the song that came on as I drove home from dropping him off.

 My song for that deployment?
 “If You’re Going Through Hell” by Rodney Atkins.
 I loved that song (and still do).
 When it was overwhelming, I would blast it as loud as possible and sing it at the top of my lungs.
 I always felt better.

-My neighbors probably didn’t appreciate my off-key voice or loud song repeatedly, but they never uttered a peep about it.
+My neighbors probably didn’t appreciate my off-key voice or loud song repeatedly but never uttered a peep about it.

 But perhaps my favorite is the song that was playing when I picked my husband up from his first deployment.
 His plane arrived early and I received the call when he was already on the ground.